frc1418/2015-robot/robot/README.md

 		* Three Tote Strafe - Picks up three totes and makes a Tote Stack worth 20 points
 		* Can Pickup - Picks up a single can and puts it in the auto zone
 		* Tote Pickup - Picks up a single tote and puts it in the auto zone
+		* Tote Pickup II - Pick up two totes from the landfill, and move back into the auto zone
 		* Drive Forward - Drives the robot into the auto zone
 	* Automatic support for tuning the autonomous mode parameters via the UI
+* Two forklifts, one for cans and one for totes
+	* Encoder-based PID control allows operator to pick up and deposit totes/cans quickly and accurately
+	* Fully controllable via NetworkTables
 * Mecanum drive

 The autonomous mode stuff will be rolled into pyfrc in the near future, so